New-Vision-2050/Constrix_Base/modules/form-builder/docs/dynamic-rows-field.md

 # Dynamic Rows Field

 The Dynamic Rows field type allows users to add multiple rows with customizable fields.
-Each row can support various field types and can be sorted using drag-and-drop.
+Each row can support most form builder field types and can be sorted using drag-and-drop.

 ## Features

 - Add multiple rows with customizable fields
-- Support for various field types (text, number, select, checkbox, date, etc.)
+- Support for common field types:
+  - Text, textarea, number, email, password
+  - Select with static options
+  - Checkbox, radio
+  - Date
 - Drag-and-drop sorting
 - Row management (add, edit, delete)
 - Configurable minimum and maximum number of rows
 - Custom button text for adding and deleting rows
 - Default values for new rows

+## Limitations

+Due to technical constraints, some complex field types may not work as expected in dynamic rows:
+- Dynamic dropdowns with pagination and server-side search
+- Dependent dropdowns
+- Custom field renderers
+- Fields with complex state management

+For these cases, consider using simpler field types or implementing custom solutions.

 ## Usage